Support & Resources

 At Hoag, we offer a variety of support services led by a caring clinical and social work team.

-As the Head & Neck Cancer Clinical Nurse Navigator, Ann Marie provides:
+As the Head & Neck Cancer Clinical Nurse Navigator, Tina provides:

 - Emotional support and guidance for the newly diagnosed Head and Neck cancer patient and their family

 - Education for patients and family members about Head and Neck cancers

 - Information about community resources and Hoag support services

 - Help in coordinating the patient’s multidisciplinary care plan

 - Assistance in navigating the healthcare system during and after treatment

 Cancer Support Services offers a variety of classes to support and educate patients during and after cancer.
 These classes and workshops are all free of charge:

 - Oral, Head & Neck Cancer Support Group is an educational and supportive group for patients.
 Family and friends are also encouraged to attend.
 The group meets the second Monday of each month, from 6:00-7:30 p.m. in the Patty & George Hoag Cancer Center, Conference Room A.